 “You wonder why one man is born white and another isn’t.
 And how about God himself — what color is he?
 And the stars seem so close and the world so small in comparison to all the other worlds above you.
 It doesn’t seem to matter so much how we were born.”

 How many ‘progressive’ thrillers have we seen in which the soulful black character becomes a victim of racial violence?
 The easy-going Johnny isn’t burdened with such lazy political message-making.
 Pool of London surprises us with its generosity to its characters: none carry the burden of a social agenda, liberal or otherwise.

 The characters on the wrong side of virtue are surprising as well.
 We’re told that actress Moira Lister normally specialized in posh types, but her Maisie ( ↑ ) is the original no-class troublemaker, lashing out at Johnny for his color and then teasing the pliable Dan into making a dumb decision.
-That Dan doesn’t detect Maisie’s utter dishonesty doesn’t inspire confidence in his judgment overall.
-Maisie’s little sister Pam (Joan Dowling of Hue and Cry) is also a piece of work, just as greedy and sneaky to boot.
+That Dan doesn’t detect Maisie’s utter dishonesty doesn’t inspire confidence in his overall judgment.
+Maisie’s little sister Pam (Joan Dowling of Hue and Cry) is an equally greedy piece of work, and sneaky to boot.
 When tempers rise the sisters fight like cats with their claws out.

 The likable Alfie Bass contributes a non-comedy turn on the same low-class crook he played in the same year’s The Lavender Hill Mob.
 Christopher Hewett is certainly a surprise as the dour, unpleasant criminal Mike.
 Eighteen years later, Hewett turned up in Mel Brooks’ The Producers as the flamboyant gay director of ‘Springtime for Hitler,’ Roger De Bris.
 Even later he starred in the TV sitcom Mr. Belvedere.
 It’s hard to believe it’s the same guy.